huntergdavis/huntergdavis.github.io/_posts/2021-9-2-x86-handheld.markdown

 Let's talk Games!

 The best part of this project has been getting to actually play all of my favorite games from the early 2000s.
-Here's the list of games I cover, prepare to be surprised!
+Here's the list of games I tested, all running at 640x480

 - Psychonauts
 - Clive Barker's Undying